grblHAL/plugins/README.md

 Setting numbers for your plugin has to be added to [settings.h](https://github.com/grblHAL/core/blob/4a140576a2acf12172ef3532b16b433a07984f71/settings.h#L165) to avoid clashes.
 If any is needed [start a discussion](https://github.com/grblHAL/core/discussions) first as I do not yet have a clear idea about how this should be handled, I guess it should be possible to use non-core settings in some cases.

-__Notes:__
+> [!NOTE]
-The symbol definition may be added to the compiler command line instead, some IDEs allows this from the UI.
+> The symbol definition may be added to the compiler command line instead, some IDEs allows this from the UI.
-There is no owner of third party plugin names, existing names can be used for alternative implementations as long as they provide similar functionality.
+> There is no owner of third party plugin names, existing names can be used for alternative implementations as long as they provide similar functionality.
-Implementations should add information about itself in the `$I` report, see one of the [templates](https://github.com/grblHAL/Templates/tree/master/my_plugin) for how this is done.
+> Implementations should add information about itself in the `$I` report, see one of the [templates](https://github.com/grblHAL/Templates/tree/master/my_plugin) for how this is done.

 __Technical documentation:__